netxms/sample-jasper-report/README.md

 # Introduction

-Sample report designed for NetXMS reporting module, which shows all custom input widgets provided by the GUI.
+Sample reports designed for NetXMS reporting module.

-Input field type is controlled by the custom property `logicalType` on each parameter.
-All currently supported types are included in this sample report.
+report-parameters-and-user-input/ – different types of user input fields which can be used in GUI.

+users/ – list of all users in the NetXMS database.

 # Package structure